michaeldyrynda/deckset/Introducing Laravel/presentation.md

 * Compared to most backend languages, PHP functions relatively well as a templating language
 * Most modern frameworks include a templating language
-* Laravel offers a custom engine called Blade, inspired by .NET's Razoer engine
+* Laravel offers a custom engine called Blade, inspired by .NET's Razor engine
 * Concise syntax, shallow learning curve, powerful and intuitive inheritance, and easy extensibility

-^ * PHP has its shortcomings as a templating language, and using `<?php` inline all over the place is ugly
+^ - PHP has its shortcomings as a templating language, and using `<?php` inline all over the place is ugly

 ---